Churn

 1. Fix Failed Payments First (Quickest Win)

 Set up automated payment recovery.
-This typically recovers 30–50% of failed payments with zero effort.
-Tools like SaveMRR automate this with smart retry timing and branded recovery emails.
+This typically recovers 30 to 50% of failed payments with zero effort.
+Tools like SaveMRR automate this with smart retry timing and branded [dunning emails](/what-is-a-dunning-email).
+See our [failed payment recovery benchmarks](/failed-payment-recovery-benchmark) for what good looks like.

 2. Build a [Smart Cancel Flow](/what-is-a-cancel-flow)

 Don't let customers cancel with one click.
 Show them a targeted offer based on why they're leaving.
-This alone can reduce voluntary churn by 10–30%.
+This alone can reduce voluntary churn by 10 to 30%.
+Compare the [best cancel flow builders](/best-saas-cancel-flow-builder) to find one that fits.

 3. Detect At-Risk Customers Early